 Quick, easy tasks that would take too long to set up for more mechanized approaches are often accomplished by employees who clean only defined areas and use specified hand tools that may end up damaging your equipment.

-Cold Jet dry ice blasting is the ideal tool for these “easy” jobs.
-When performed by trained employees using specific nozzles and according to various other parameters, the Cold Jet dry ice blast cleaning process results in 10 to 20 times less labor hours required for cleaning.
+Cold Jet, dry ice blasting, is the ideal tool for these “easy” jobs.
+When performed by trained employees using specific nozzles and according to various other parameters, the Cold Jet dry ice blast cleaning process results in 10 to 20 times fewer labor hours required for cleaning.